-Like I mentioned above, cooking bulgur is super easy.
-Like with most grains you need the right water to grain ratio to cook bulgur just right.
-Bulgur can vary in size so it’s best to always follow the directions on the packaging.
-However, for those that lose the packaging, can’t read their packaging, or don’t have it anymore, these easy steps will come in handy.
+As I mentioned above, cooking bulgur is super easy.
+Like with most grains you need the right water-to-grain ratio to cook bulgur just right.
+Bulgur can vary in size so it's best to always follow the directions on the packaging.
+However, for those that lose the packaging, can't read their packaging, or don't have it anymore, these easy steps will come in handy.

 - Bulgur wheat needs to be cooked in a 2:1 ratio (i.e. 2 cups of water for every 1 cup of uncooked Bulgur)

 - Place water and bulgur in a small stock pot.
-Bring to boil.
+Bring to a boil.

-- Reduce heat and simmer for 10 minutes until liquid has evaporated.
+- Reduce heat and simmer for 10 minutes until the liquid has evaporated.

-- Remove from heat and fluff cooked bulgur with a fork.
+- Remove from heat and fluff the cooked bulgur with a fork.

 Easy Peasy as my 4 yr old would say :D